bnema/sclng-backend-test-v1/README.md

    - Use a distributed cache (like Redis) if the application needs to be deployed on multiple instances (horizontal scaling).
    - Store data in a database
    - Offer other endpoints (example: stats like "most used language in the last month")
+   - A proper logging system (zerolog) and metrics

 ## Final note